APPLIES TO: SQL Server Azure SQL Database Azure Synapse Analytics (SQL DW) Parallel Data Warehouse

 Returns a row for each active worker account that is running an external script.

 This dynamic management view (DMV) is available only if you have installed and enabled the feature that supports external script execution.
-For more information, see R Services in SQL Server 2016 and Machine Learning Services (R, Python) in SQL Server 2017.
+For more information, see R Services in SQL Server 2016 and Machine Learning Services (R, Python) in SQL Server 2017 and later.

 |Column name||Data type||Description|

 |external_script_request_id||unique identifier||ID of the process that sent the external script request.
 This corresponds to the process ID as received by SQL Server|

 |degree_of_parallelism||int||Number indicating the number of parallel processes that were created.
 This value might be different from the number of parallel processes that were requested.|